Small sample methods for cluster-robust variance estimation and hypothesis testing in fixed effects models: SIMULATION STUDY

-where $\mu_{hk}$ is the mean of outcome $k$ under condition $h$, $\alpha_i$ is a fixed effect for each cluster, $\gamma_j$ is a fixed effect for each unit within the cluster (i.e., per time-point), and $\epsilon_{ijk}$ is residual error.
+Given a set of simulated data, we estimated the effects of the second and third policy conditions (relative to the first) on each outcome using a seemingly unrelated regression.
+For the difference-in-differences design, we used the analytic model where \(\beta_{hk}\) is the mean of outcome \(k\) under condition \(h\), \(\mu_i\) is a fixed effect for each cluster, \(\gamma_j\) is a fixed effect for each unit within the cluster (i.e., per time-point), and \(\epsilon_{ijk}\) is residual error.
 For the cluster-randomized designs, fixed effects for clusters were omitted because the clusters are nested within treatment conditions.
-For the randomized block designs, the fixed effects for time-points were omitted for simplicity.
-The model is estimated by OLS after absorbing any fixed effects, and so the ``working'' model amounts to assuming that the residuals are all independent and identically distributed.
-Note that the working model departs from the true data generating model both because of correlation among the outcomes ($\rho > 0$) and because of treatment effect variability ($\sigma_\delta^2 > 0$).
-The range of parameter combinations used in the true data generating model thus allow us to examine the performance of the AHT test under both small and large degrees of working model misspecification.
+For the randomized block designs, treatments were blocked by cluster and the fixed effects for time-points were omitted for simplicity.
+The analytic model was estimated by OLS after absorbing any fixed effects, and so the ``working'' model amounts to assuming that the errors are independent and identically distributed.
+Note that the true data generating model departs from the working model because of correlation among the outcomes (\(\rho > 0\)) and because of treatment effect variability (\(\sigma_\delta^2 > 0\)); in the cluster-randomized designs, working model misspecification also arises from the intra-class correlation (\(\tau^2 > 0\)).
+The range of parameter combinations used in the true data generating model thus allows us to examine the performance of AHT tests under varying degrees of working model misspecification.